MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/govern-on-premises-groups.md

 ## Configuring supported scenarios

-If you want to control whether a user is able to connect to an AD application that uses Windows authentication, you can use the application proxy and an Microsoft Entra ID security group.
+If you want to control whether a user is able to connect to an AD application that uses Windows authentication, you can use the application proxy and a Microsoft Entra ID security group.
 If an application checks a user's AD group memberships, via Kerberos or LDAP, then you can use cloud sync group provisioning to ensure an AD user has those group memberships prior to the user accessing the applications.